Short Haired CatMedium Haired Cat

 Care and Maintenance Requirements

 Kurilian Bobtails need daily playtime and exercise to remain mentally and physically stimulated.
 A cat-friendly environment with climbing structures and scratching posts is beneficial.
+They adapt well to both apartment living and houses with outdoor spaces, provided they have enough stimulation.

 Grooming requirements depend on the coat length.
 Short-haired Kurilian Bobtails need weekly brushing, while semi-long-haired ones require grooming every few days to prevent matting.
+They are resistant to cold weather but may have difficulty adapting to extremely hot climates.
+Routine hygiene care includes occasional bathing, regular nail trimming, ear cleaning, and maintaining proper dental health.

 Diet and Nutrition

 A balanced diet with high-quality protein is essential for the Kurilian Bobtail.
 A combination of wet and dry cat food is recommended to support hydration and dental health.
+Avoid feeding them human foods such as onions, garlic, chocolate, and dairy, which can be toxic to cats.

 Portion control is crucial to prevent obesity.
 Adult Kurilian Bobtails should be fed two to three small meals per day based on their activity levels.